interlay/interbtc-spec/polkabtc-spec/docs/source/spec/vaultregistry.rst

 registerVault
 -------------

 Initiates the registration procedure for a new Vault.
-The Vault provides its BTC address and locks up DOT collateral, which is to be used to the issuing process.
+The vault provides its BTC address and locks up DOT collateral, which is to be used to the issuing process.

-**[Optional]: check valid BTC address**: The new Vault provides its BTC address and it's DOT collateral, creating a ``RegistrationRequest``, and receives in return a ``registerID``, which it must include in the OP_RETURN field of a transaction signed by the public key corresponding to the provided BTC address.
-The proof is checked by the BTC-Relay component, and if successful, the Vault is registered.
+**[Optional]: check valid BTC address**: The new vault provides its BTC address and it's DOT collateral, creating a ``RegistrationRequest``, and receives in return a ``registerID``, which it must include in the OP_RETURN field of a transaction signed by the public key corresponding to the provided BTC address.
+The proof is checked by the BTC-Relay component, and if successful, the vault is registered.
 Note: Collateral can be required to prevent griefing / spamming.